Foot Pain: 14 Causes & How to Relieve

 Diabetic foot is one of many complications from diabetes that can occur when this condition is left untreated.
 Diabetic foot is characterized by intense foot pain and the emergence of wounds that can easily become infected.

-What to do: In addition to maintaining blood sugars within a normal range, diabetics are advised to wear adequate footwear and to assess their foot daily for any new wounds or lesions.
+How to relieve: In addition to maintaining blood sugars within a normal range, diabetics are advised to wear adequate footwear and to assess their foot daily for any new wounds or lesions.
 Wounds may need to be treated with antibiotics, ointments and dressings to ensure speedy recovery.

 Learn about the diabetic diet that patients are advised to maintain to ensure blood sugar remain normal.